-Introduction to Criminal Justice is the study of agencies and processes involved in the criminal justice system, including the legislature, the courts and corrections and analysis of the roles and problems of the system in a democratic society with an emphasis on 4th, 5th and 6th psychology, conflicts, problem solving and decision making.
-The prevention as well as the physiological and psychological effects of mental illness, smoking, alcohol, drug abuse, and sexually transmitted diseases is all part of Health education.
-Finally, the topics of nutrition and how diet affects health, physical fitness are covered as well as a review of standard first aid.
+Introduction to Criminal Justice is the study of agencies and processes involved in the United States criminal justice system, including the legislature, the courts and corrections and analysis of the roles and problems of the system in a democratic society with an emphasis on 4th, 5th and 6th amendments.
+Differentiating between civil and criminal law, students will consider several real cases in US History as well as relevant documentaries.